 Today there are still plenty of fun things to do at the little cottage in the woods.
-You can meet the royal children and join in the fun in the interactive exhibition in the cottage, or go back in time to 1861 and see preparations for tea.
+Head inside and go back in time to 1861 and see preparations for tea.

-Outside you can follow the garden adventure trail to discover the royal Chihuahua and run around in the outdoor play area.
+Outside, explore the children's garden plots and run around in the outdoor play area.
 And don’t forget to visit the museum in the gardens, where you’ll see hundreds of jaw-dropping objects and specimens.

 find out more